Amber Mark

 Amber Mark (born December 29, 1993) is an American singer, songwriter, and producer.
 Her multifaceted style implements sounds from hip hop, contemporary R&B, soul, and bossa nova.
-She released her first album, 3:33am, in May 2017, followed by her EP Conexão in 2018.
-Her second album, Three Dimensions Deep, was released in January 2022.
-Pretty Idea followed as her third album in October 2025.
+She released her first EP, 3:33am, in May 2017, followed by her EP Conexão in 2018.
+Her debut album, Three Dimensions Deep, was released in January 2022.
+Pretty Idea followed as her sophomore album in October 2025.

-Mark was also a featured artist on Chromeo's Head over Heels (2018), which was nominated for "Best Engineered Album" at the 61st Annual Grammy Awards.
+Mark was also a featured artist on Chromeo's Head over Heels (2018), which was nominated for Best Engineered Album, Non-Classical at the 61st Annual Grammy Awards.

 Early life

 Mark was born on December 29, 1993, on a farm in Summertown, Tennessee, to a Jamaican father and a German mother from Kaiserslautern, whose name was Mia Mark.
-Her mother was a painter and her father was a musician.
-She has an older half-brother and an older sister.
+Her mother was a painter and her biological father is a musician.
+She has an older half-brother with whom she shares the same mom.
 She and her mother lived in Miami, New York, and Munich eventually moving to a monastery in Darjeeling so that her mother could learn Tibetan Buddhist thangka painting.
 After spending a few years there, they returned to Germany, settling in the Pankow borough of Berlin.
 While in Berlin, Mark taught herself how to play guitar.
 Mark and her mother eventually moved back to New York City, where her godparents legally adopted her so that she could attend Talent Unlimited High School in Manhattan.

 Mark and her mother later moved to Miami where her brother lived.
 Mark attended Miami Beach Senior High.
 She joined the high school choir and an after-school rock ensemble.
 After high school, she moved back to New York City where she interned at Roc Nation.
+In her late teens, Mark’s mother died of breast cancer.